reznikmm/protobuf/docs/generated_code.md

 ```

 A dedicated enumeration literal `<oneof_name>_Not_Set` represents a case
-when none of filed is set.
+when none of the fields is set.

 ## Enumerations
 Given an enum definition like: